Safety and Security

 - Neighbourhood Watch: If you are interested in Neighbourhood Watch, contact the Parkwood Hills Community Police Centre at 613-236-1222, ext.
 5870, and leave a message.
 Someone will call you back.

 - All Valuables Removed Program: By putting a special “All Valuables Removed” card in the windshield of your car, you alert a thief that there is nothing in your car to steal.
 It also reminds you to lock your car and remove all valuables.
 Most thefts are from unlocked cars.
-You can download a PDF version of the card or ask for a card to be sent to you via email.
+Warning cards are available at Community Police Centres, police stations, or by email request.

 Learn how to protect you and your family.